This page provides information on the V-Ray Swarm distributed rendering service.

 V-Ray Swarm is the new V-Ray Distributed Rendering manager, the next evolution of V-Ray Distributed Rendering, offering a number of features that make rendering with V-Ray even faster.
 Currently, V-Ray Swarm is available in V-Ray for Revit, V-Ray for Rhino, and V-Ray for SketchUp.
 Its interface is accessible by a web browser.

-For more information on how to use and operate V-Ray Swarm within V-Ray for Revit please refer to the Operating Swarm in Revit page.
+For more detailed information on how to use V-Ray Swarm please refer to the Operating Swarm in Revit page.

 All that is needed to dedicate a machine as a V-Ray Distributed Rendering slave, is to install and run V-Ray Swarm on it.
 V-Ray Swarm discovers and adds machines for rendering, handles the installation of V-Ray Standalone builds on each machine, starts and stops the rendering process, monitors CPU, RAM, and GPU resources per system, and deploys the configuration of V-Ray on all V-Ray Swarm machines with a single click.
 V-Ray Swarm makes V-Ray Distributed Rendering easier than ever.